 Lately I've been thinking about composition and how important it is to create unique images.
 With landscape photography, so many times we arrive at a location that's super popular and overshot, and if we shoot like everyone else, from the same spots as everyone else, we end up with the same images as everyone else.
 To get around this, I encourage clients to get off the beaten path and look for different ways to create unique images.

 One thing I love to do is frame shots with natural elements like trees, rocks, and foliage to create a natural vignette.
 Sometimes it's subtle, sometimes it's pronounced, but using this technique adds depth and drama to your photographs.
-If you look at the featured image above of the three waterfalls in Bajos del Toro, Costa Rica, you will see how I used the tree branch overhead and rocks on each side, to create a natural vignette that draws your eye into the center of the image and showcases the falls.
+If you look at the featured image above of the three small waterfalls in Bajos del Toro, Costa Rica, you will see how I used the tree branch overhead and rocks on each side, to create a natural vignette that draws your eye into the center of the image and showcases the falls.

 Another example of this technique is shown below in the image of La Fortuna Waterfall in Costa Rica.
 Before I found this shot, I was struggling to find a great composition, and it was only after I made the decision to get in the middle of the waist-deep water that I was able to create this image.
 See how I used the trees on both sides of the rainforest waterfall to accentuate it?
 Notice the heart shape formed by the trees?
 That's what I'm talking about.
 Once I found this perspective, I knew it was the shot of the day, and in that moment, a rush of excitement coursed through my body.
 Those are moments I live for.